 (1988) Starring Sandahl Bergman, Roddy Piper

-The rest is hit an miss: a frog with a fez doing the Sidney Greenstreet schtick at the requisite strip club (the main set) is a little unbearable.
-But then there's Rory Calhoun, wearing his good store teeth as a uranium miner.
-When he's dying with his head in the laps of one of the young liberated pacifist concubines in the backseat as they're pursued by the frog warlord in his armored car in the big climax you realize suddenly - holy shit!
-This scene was lifted wholesale for Mad Max: Fury Road, which just swapped out Rory's gender!
+The rest is hit and miss: a frog with a fez doing the Sidney Greenstreet schtick at the requisite strip club (the main set) is a little unbearable.
+But then there's Rory Calhoun, wearing his good store teeth, as a uranium miner.
+When he's dying with his elderly head in the laps of one of the young liberated pacifist concubines in the backseat as they're pursued by the frog warlord in his armored car in the big climax you realize suddenly - holy shit!
+Swap some genders and it prefigures Mad Max: Fury Road!
 Considering Frogtown is one of that slew of post-Road Warrior 80s apocalypse road trip movies, the influences come full circle!

 Why Hillary: One look at the face of the odious frog king and you'll be reminded of a certain amphibious also-runner behind Trump.
 Sandahl is Hillary being sold to the Middle States ('can she dance?' asks the Frog Prince in he fez before voting/purchasing); his fertile harem are the women voters of swing states looking askance at the brutalizing Handmaid's Tale future awaiting them under The Frog mutant's sway even though they've been trained to submit (one grand dame frog lady takes a shine to Piper and frees him though it means her death -- she'd be the swing state independent female voting bloc).
 Scruffy Roddy stands for the American midwest, reckoning the pros and cons between giving a woman control of the nation's balls, or else letting power-hungry toads run riot over our civil liberties.
 Some choice.